aibor/marmoset/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+---

+## Name Origin
+The marmosets is a group of monkey species, checkout [wikipedia](https://en.wikipedia.org/wiki/Marmoset) for detailed infos.